Guys! I have a big, little secret for you- it’s something amazing, something that is said to give us better health, more energy and fix our gut!

 Yield 2 litre

-- Put the leftover bones in a saucepan and cover with water.
+- Add the bones to a big pot and cover with water.

-- Bring to a boil and gently skim off any foam that appears- this will give you a clear and nice broth.
+- Bring to a boil and gently skim off any foam that appears every hour or so- this will give you a clear and nice broth.

-- Reduce the heat and let simmer (not boiling) for as long as you possibly like.
+- Reduce the heat and let simmer (not boil) for 5 hours.

 - If you are buying bones/ meat only to make broth- put the meat in 1 dl vinegar diluted in water to cover the meat overnight.
 This will open the pores and will more easily release gelatine when boiling.